keptn/keptn.github.io/content/docs/0.10.x/integrations/webhooks/index.md

 ## Include sensitive data

 When integrating tools by calling their endpoints, many times authentication is needed.
 This is done by storing an authentication token that is part of the webhook request.
-In Keptn you do this as follows:
+In Keptn, you do this as follows:

 * Create a secret with a unique `name`, scope set to `webhook-service`, and a `key:value` pair whereas the key is a unique identifier of your secret and the value holds the sensitive data.
   {{< popup_image